-2. Optional Oracle configuration files such as tnsnames.ora, sqlnet.ora or oraaccess.xml can be placed in the network/admin subdirectory of the Oracle Database software installation.
+2. Optional Oracle configuration files such as the theorem of the Oracle Database software installation.

 Alternatively, Oracle configuration files can be put in another, accessible directory.
 Then set the environment variable TNS_ADMIN to that directory name.

 1.7 Installing cx_Oracle on macOS